datakurre/plonecli/README.rst

 .. image:: https://github.com/plone/plonectl/blob/master/docs/plone_cli_logo.svg

-**A Plone CTL for creating Plone packages**
+**A Plone CTL for running Plone sites**

-*The Plone CTL is meant for developing Plone packages, we will not add functions to install or run Plone in production.
-For this we should build another package, let's say *plonectl* which will provide installing and deployment functions.
-It also support's GIT by default, to keep track of changes one is doing with the templates.*
+*The Plone CTL is meant for run Plone in development and in production.*

 Installation